-So we are faced with the tasks of meeting the Global Warming (Climate Change) threat and the Energy Crisis threat.
-Can we tackle the two problems at the same time?
+So, in the recent past, we were faced with the tasks of meeting the Global Warming (Climate Change) threat and the Energy Crisis threat.
+Could we handle the two problems at the same time?

-Although both threats eventually have to be dealt with, it is my opinion that the Energy Crisis is already upon us (or arriving soon).
-Judging from the long-term prices of crude oil, gas, and other commodities dependent of oil (practically everything!), The Energy Crisis must be dealt with quickly or this country and much of the civilized world will be in economic chaos when the economic conditions improve and the rise in crude oil prices resumes.
+Although both threats eventually would have had to be dealt with, it is my opinion that the Energy Crisis was already upon us (or arriving soon).
+Judging from the long-term prices of crude oil, gas, and other commodities dependent of oil (practically everything!), The Energy Crisis had to be be dealt with quickly or this country and much of the civilized world could have gone into economic chaos.

-On the other hand, the full fury of Global Warming is a few years away although some recent scientific observations (Hurricane Sandy!) has indicated climate change is arriving faster than we once thought.
+On the other hand, the full fury of Global Warming was a few years away although some recent scientific observations (Hurricane Sandy!) has indicated climate change was arriving faster than we once thought.

-In the very long run, Global Warming may be the larger threat, but, if we can't handle the Energy Crisis, there may not be much left for Global Warming to screw up when it arrives in full force.
+In the very long run, Global Warming might have been the larger threat, but, if we couldn't handle the Energy Crisis, there may not be much left for Global Warming to screw up when it arrives in full force in a few decades.

-In addition to the time-of-arrival factor, there are several other pertinent reasons to give top priority to solving the Energy Crisis (with the closely associated concept of Peak Oil) first.
+In addition to the time-of-arrival factor, there were several other pertinent reasons to give top priority to solving the Energy Crisis (with the closely associated concept of Peak Oil) first.

 1. Some of the solutions to the Energy Crisis threat may also mitigate the Global Warming problem.

-2. U.S. crude oil production peaked about 3 decades ago and crude oil production has declined to where we now must import about 2/3 of the oil we consume.
-As the price of crude oil moved upward, the strain on the American economy grew rapidly and contributed significantly to the present stagnant economic conditions.
+2. U.S. crude oil production peaked about 3 decades ago and crude oil production had declined to where we were importing about 2/3 of the oil we consumed. .

-3. The discovery and rapid development of huge reservoirs of shale formation oil, and particularly natural gas, makes possible a solution - to the Energy Crisis problem.
-Natural gas is a "clean" fuel and also an excellent "alternative" fuel.
-We need to take advantage of this abundance of natural gas by using it to solve the oil shortage problem
+3. The discovery and rapid development of huge reservoirs of shale formation oil, and particularly natural gas, made possible a solution - to the Energy Crisis problem.

 To solve the Energy Crisis problem, we will eventually need alternative energy sources.
 These sources will help with Global Warming, also.